hzau-liulab/MTB-HIV/README.md

 387509	28423	54209	27170	85479	442523

 PPI.pkl
 This file is a dictionary that contains the shortest path length of any two nodes in a PPI network.
+Because the size of this file is very huge, it cannot be uploaded to GitHub.
+You could download this file at http://liulab.hzau.edu.cn/.

 drug_data.txt
 The first column is the drug ID, and the following columns are their corresponding targets.
 DB00001		2147
 DB00002		712	713	714	1956	2209	2212	2214	2215
 DB00004		3559	3560	3561

 HMI_pair.txt

-The first and second columns are the Entrz IDs of HIV-associated gene pairs.
+The first and second columns are the Entrez IDs of HMI-associated gene pairs.
 3185	55850
 7322	9921
 1072	5052
 2237	79968

-## Run proximity
+### Run proximity
 Go to ./proximity/bin directory, you will see a proximity.py script and run the following command.

 	python proximity.py parm1 parm2 parm3 parm4 parm5